[This post contains affiliate links. I may receive a commission if you purchase something through the link.]

 - “I’m an introvert so I lack self-confidence” (those are completely different things).

-I think something about introversion and extroversion got lost in translation.
+Some attributes about introversion and extroversion got lost in translation.
 It’s great that people are finding out more about themselves and their personality tendencies.
 It seems that in learning about ourselves, however, we can often incorrectly attribute our own tendencies to all people like us, and assume that the opposite is true of all out-group people.

 So an introvert that likes to Netflix and chill may assume that extroverts can’t stand the solitude.
 (Truth: everyone likes to Netflix and chill).
 Or an introvert that hates people thinks that all introverts hate people (nope!
 That’s called misanthropy, not introversion).
 And so on.